lischilpp/opengl-3d-engine/README.md

 The textures are public domain images from https://texture.ninja.

 The skybox is also public domain and can be found here: https://opengameart.org/content/space-skyboxes-0.

+Loading of texture images is done using the public domain library stb.